Burger King: Advertising

 Since its founding in 1954, Burger King has employed varied advertising programs, both successful and unsuccessful.
 During the 1970s, output included its "Hold the pickles, hold the lettuce..." jingle, the inspiration for its current mascot the Burger King, and several well known and parodied slogans such as "Have it your way" and "It takes two hands to handle a Whopper".
-Burger King introduced the first attack ad in the fast food industry with a pre-teen Sarah Michelle Gellar in 1981.
-The television spot, which claimed BK burgers were larger and better tasting than competitor McDonald's, so enraged executives at McDonald's parent company that they sued all parties involved.
-Starting in the early 1980s and running through approximately 2001, BK engaged a series of ad agencies that produced many unsuccessful slogans and programs, including its biggest advertising flop "Where's Herb?"

-Since its founding in 1954, Burger King has employed varied advertising programs, both successful and unsuccessful.
-During the 1970s, output included its "Hold the pickles, hold the lettuce..." jingle, the inspiration for its current mascot the Burger King, and several well known and parodied slogans such as "Have it your way" and "It takes two hands to handle a Whopper".
 Burger King introduced the first attack ad in the fast food industry with a pre-teen Sarah Michelle Gellar in 1981.
 The television spot, which claimed BK burgers were larger and better tasting than competitor McDonald's, so enraged executives at McDonald's parent company that they sued all parties involved.
-Starting in the early 1980s and running through approximately 2001, BK engaged a series of ad agencies that produced many unsuccessful slogans and programs, including its biggest advertising flop "Where's Herb?"
+Starting in the early 1980s and running through approximately 2001, BK engaged a series of ad agencies that produced many unsuccessful slogans and programs, including the "Mister Rodney" commercial featuring a smiling, cardigan-clad Mister Rogers impersonator touting the superiority of Burger King burgers over those of the leading competitor, (which the man himself took issue with) and its biggest advertising flop "Where's Herb?"